 As a fresher or working professional, you might have multiple offers pouring in from a lot of places.
 It is all a matter of choice and sometimes in life, you will need to make tough ones.
 One of the biggest dilemmas is whether you should join an MNC or a startup.
 In today’s times, the rising number of startups has really revolutionised the job arena.
 Freshers needs to make the correct choice as it will be their first foray into professional life.
-Let’s see what freshers should opt for, and why.
+Let’s see what freshers should opt for as a fresher Startup vs MNC, and why.

 Startups have their own way of functioning.
 They don’t have a set process or protocol for performing a particular function, which will give you the liberty to work freely without inhibitions.
 This will also help you think out aloud for the company’s best interests and you can even implement ideas you get to optimise any process--this improves your learning ability tremendously.
 Whereas, in an MNC, it is all about following the process.
 There is a rigid system in place and preset rules as to how a particular event happens.

 In a startup, everyone works together.
 There is no boss-subordinate hierarchy that is followed.
 This enables the success rate to fly high.
 Also, because in a startup, everybody is equally invested in completing a project, appreciation and recognition are given to all members whose efforts were put in.
 Whereas, in an MNC it only mostly goes to the team head, because of the rigid, predetermined hierarchy.

 In startups, the work culture is almost always an open one.
 All employees’ inputs are taken into consideration while any project delivery is done.
 This chance to be involved in everything is very positively reinforcing and will make you want to strive for more always.
 Achievements will never be a problem, will it?
 Although, in an MNC, everyone has a designated role or part to play in the project life cycle.
 While only limited inputs are entertained, you cannot comment on the whole project or question anything.